-This week, the founders of Fabric Technologies decided to end their independent journey and sell their company.
+This week, the founders of Fabric by Gerber Life decided to end their independent journey and sell their company.
 On the other hand, the founders of Ethos Life are still competing and just made their first acquisition.

 When you’re in the same line of business and offer the exact same product, your actions make the difference.
 And if you believe that founders build their companies in their own image, then it’s safe to say that the founders of Fabric were not as determined as the founders of Ethos.

 The business of life insurance and annuities requires determination.
 Arthur L. “Art” Williams Jr., the founder of A.L.
 Williams, the precursor to Primerica, gave a famous speech in 1987 about determination.
 “See folks, I want you to know almost everybody in America almost does enough to win.
 They almost get there.
 They almost are over the hump.
 They almost have it going.
 They almost, in everything they do, almost is a way of life to almost everybody in America.
 But the winners do it.
 What do they do?
 They do whatever it takes to get the job done.
 They do it, and do it, and do it, and do it, and do it, until the job gets done.”

 Peter Colis, the CEO and co-founder of Ethos once said that his company is proving that life insurance is something that can be bought by consumers, and not sold.
 Of course, this is a false statement because if it were true Ethos wouldn’t need to give out a big portion of its commissions to entice independent agents to sell their products.
 Ethos also said that getting a life insurance policy from the company is fast, easy and inexpensive.
 While they’re right about fast and easy, their policies are not inexpensive compared to others based on Coverager research.
 A 35-year-old female with good credit would end up paying $3K more if she were to keep a 20-year term life policy with $1 million in coverage from Ethos.